Final report for LNE19-386R

 • Worker Justice: i.e., ability to pay living wage, quality of work environment, housing availability, grievance resolution

-The intended goal of this project is to develop and refine collaborative business models that are actionable by farmers.
-Because discussions of the temporary agency model have not identified any action steps that farmers can collectively pursue to implement the model, we chose not to advance the temporary agency model to the second round of focus group review.
+The intended goal of this project was to develop and refine collaborative business models that are actionable by farmers.
+Because discussions of the temporary agency model did not identified any action steps that farmers can collectively pursue to implement the model, we chose not to advance the temporary agency model to the second round of focus group review.
 Given that the action oriented focus group participants tended to favor the cooperative models and, potentially, a modified LLC model providing for more equitable decision-making, Farm Commons focused on developing further a hybridized worker-owned and farmer-owned cooperative models in an effort to develop models that offer the perceived benefits of cooperatives in a fashion that seeks to balance organizational influence between farmers and workers.

-After gathering consensus from advisors as to whether these two models are appropriate for further development, Farm Commons moved into the second phase.
+After gathering consensus from advisors as to whether these two models were appropriate for further development, Farm Commons moved into the second phase.
 The second phase was to develop a more complete business plan and financial projections, including a review of the legal implications of the proposed business model.
-The second phase also includes a second round of focus groups to gather feedback on the proposed business models which will be conducted in winter 2021.
+The second phase also included a second round of focus groups to gather feedback on the proposed business models which will be conducted in winter 2021.
 A workbook was developed with the model to be used in the second round of focus groups was presented to advisors.